LORENZO SANDI

 Festival performances include 1st prize at the Victor de Sabata Competition, 2nd prize at Tuscia in Jazz, Open Jazz Club Palermo, Due Laghi Jazz Festival, Sansepolcro Jazz Festival, and others across North America, Europe, and the Middle East.

 Recent classical collaborations include Ensemble Du Monde, New England Symphonic Ensemble, and Mimesis Ensemble.
-Tours include Il Volo, 2Cellos, Evanescence, and Hanson.
+Recent tours include Sarah Brightman, Il Volo, 2Cellos, and Evanescence.

 Sandi gratefully acknowledges the influence of teachers and mentors he’s worked with over the years.

-Classical bass teachers include Kurt Muroki, former member of the Chamber Music Society of Lincoln Center; Lou Kosma, former member of the Metropolitan Opera Orchestra; Gregg August of the Orpheus Chamber Orchestra; Jordan Frazier of the Orpheus Chamber Orchestra; Andrea Lumachi, principal bassist of the Orchestra del Teatro Carlo Felice and student of the legendary Ludwig Streicher; and Franco Petracchi, double bass luminary.
+Classical bass teachers include Kurt Muroki of the Chamber Music Society of Lincoln Center; Lou Kosma of the Metropolitan Opera Orchestra; Gregg August of the Orpheus Chamber Orchestra; Jordan Frazier of the Orpheus Chamber Orchestra; Andrea Lumachi, principal bassist of the Orchestra del Teatro Carlo Felice and student of the legendary Ludwig Streicher; and Franco Petracchi, double bass luminary.